-After the field of the cannibal feast was left behind,
+After the field of the cannibal feast was left behind, and the view of the volcano had disappeared in a jumble of trees, we went on and on for a good many miles through a pleasant up-and-down valley, the path a mere crack in the thickness of the bush as a rule, but now and then showing the loveliest glimpses of distant green-bluegreen, smoke-green, gold-green-always green, and always foliage, tight-packed as a pin-cushion.
+There seemed to be nothing left on earth but tree-trunks and tree-tops.

-and the view of the volcano had disappeared in a jumble of trees, we went on and on for a good many miles through a pleasant up-and-down valley, the path a mere crack in the thickness of the bush as a rule, but now and then showing the loveliest glimpses of distant green -blue-green, smoke-green, gold-green-always green, and always foliage, tight-packed as a pin-cushion.
-There seemed to be nothing left earth but on tree-trunks and tree-tops.
-The ravaging hand of utilitarian the white man has not so much as scratched Tanna as yet.
-If you want to go to any place where the natives do not naturally go, you will have to travel as Stanley did in the forests of Central Africa-with an axe and unlimited patience, at a couple of miles a day-and your road will close up behind you almost as fast as you make it.
+The ravaging hand of the utilitarian white man has not so much as scratched Tanna as yet.
+If you want to go to any place where the natives do not naturally go, you will have to do it as Stanley did the forests of Central Africa-with an axe and unlimited patience, at a couple of miles a day-and your road will close up behind you almost as fast as you make it.